raentena/MSSQL-Linux-Container-Kubernetes/lab/mod08/readme.md

 # SQL Kubernetes Labs

-- kubernetes intro : Outdated Lab / Need to update
+- kubernetes intro : Outdated Lab / Need to update / this was done for Kubernetes v 1.13 ( as of 2021 its v 1.19.9)

 - lab01 - Setup AKS and Deploy SQL on AKS